-The first Summicron version closely followed the design parameters of the Summitar.
-This is a small, lightweight lens that you can slip into any camera bag, into a pocket, or even just leave it permanently mounted to your camera so that it’s always ready to shoot.
+The first Summicron version was designed closely following the parameters of the Summitar.
+This resulted in a compact and lightweight lens that can be easily carried in a camera bag or even a pocket.
+It is also convenient to leave the lens mounted on the camera so that it is always ready to shoot.

 Screw Mount Ltm L39

-It’s such a small lens that it makes a Leica M camera feel sleek and compact, though its perfect dance partner is arguably the Leica screw mount cameras – where it combines to create a truly slim, street-friendly shooting setup.
+The Summicron lens is so compact that it gives Leica M cameras a sleek and streamlined feel.
+However, its ideal companion is arguably the Leica screw mount cameras, where it can be combined to create a slim and street-friendly shooting setup.

 Radioactive Yellow Glass

-The unassuming little 50mm Summicron v1 Collapsible Lens sets the bar high for sharpness but the radioactive yellow glass lens beats it at pretty much all directly competing aperture settings.
-Even wide-open, the f2 lens delivers incredible sharpness and contrast for such an ‘old’ lens, with sharpness only really dropping off a bit at the extreme edges and corners of the frame.
+The small and unassuming 50mm Summicron v1 Collapsible Lens sets a high standard for sharpness.
+Even when wide open, the f2 lens delivers remarkable sharpness and contrast, which is impressive for such an “old” lens.
+The sharpness only drops off a bit at the extreme edges and corners of the frame.

-Main source of radioactivity is the use of thorium oxide as a component of the glass used in the lens elements.
-Its optical properties of high refractivity and low dispersion allow lens designers to minimize chromatic aberration and use lenses of lower curvature.
-The presence of thorium can cause moderate to severe yellowing of the lens elements.
+The main source of radioactivity in some lenses is the use of thorium oxide as a component of the glass in the lens elements.
+The optical properties of thorium oxide, such as high refractivity and low dispersion, allow lens designers to minimize chromatic aberration and use lenses with lower curvature.
+However, the presence of thorium in the glass can cause moderate to severe yellowing of the lens elements over time.

 Radioactive Yellow Glass Serial Numbers:

-Open it up to f/2 and you can achieve great subject separation, background blur and low light performance without sacrificing too much sharpness.
-Stop down to f/2.8 and beyond, though, and you’ve got a tack-sharp performer that captures all the details you could ask for.
+When opened up to f/2, the lens produces great subject separation, background blur, and low light performance without sacrificing too much sharpness.
+However, if you stop down to f/2.8 and beyond, you will get a tack-sharp performer that captures all the details you could ask for.

-While it’s clearly not in the same league as the mighty Summilux 50mm f/1.4, under certain circumstances it can actually match its big brother for sharpness.
-And, at least anecdotally, it’s a far superior lens to the older Summitar version.
+While it’s not in the same league as the mighty Summilux 50mm f/1.4, the Summicron 50mm lens can match its big brother for sharpness under certain circumstances.
+Moreover, at least anecdotally, it’s a far superior lens compared to the older Summitar version.